fantasyland/static-land/docs/spec.md

 This spec uses the followng extentions to the type signature syntax:

   1. `(a, b) -> c` denotest a not curried function of 2 arguments.
 Same for 3+ arity.
-  1. An upper case letter denotes the [type object](#type) of the type denoted with same lower case letter.
+  1. An upper case letter denotes the [type object](#type) of the type denoted with the same letter in lower case.
 For instance a function with type `F → f → a` can be called as `fn(F, F.of(1))`.

 If a method called with incorrect types the behaviour is unspecified,